Disclaimer: Me no own Community. Me stupid.

 Following a random lead all the way to London – England for fucks sake – had probably been his second mistake.
 As if his con-artist waste-of-space father would ever make the effort to come all this way.
 It's just… his mom mentioned something, fleetingly, and then the web search said… ugh…

 He does not want to keep thinking about this.
-He needs his friends around him; he needs to not be alone right now.
+As much as it still shocks him to admit sometimes, he needs his friends around him.
+He needs to not be alone right now.
 The sooner he heads home the better.

 It's already been a tough year and he hasn't even had the whole summer to recuperate.
 Re-taking Bio 101 and a few other courses, no thanks to Chang and his stupid army of brats, has left him with three measly weeks before the fall semester.
 Three.
 Damn.
 Weeks.
 How was he supposed to get a tan that lasted all the way through winter with those kinds of odds?

-Sighing heavily Jeff downs the rest of his coffee in one quick gulp, the cup clattering back to its matching plate with a bit too much force.
-Stuffing his wallet and phone into his pockets he exits onto the busy sidewalk teeming with tourists, surrounded by a city noise somehow so different than Denver.
-Still a little dazed by the huge red bus as it passes on the wrong side of the street, Jeff starts towards Trafalgar Square; that Nelson's statue thingy high enough in the air for him to find its direction.
+Sighing heavily Jeff downs the rest of his coffee in one quick gulp, the cup clattering back to its matching plate with more force than necessary.
+Stuffing his wallet and phone into his pockets he exits onto the sidewalk teeming with tourists, surrounded by a city noise somehow so different than Denver.
+Still a little dazed by the huge red bus as it passes on the wrong side of the street, Jeff starts towards Trafalgar Square, that Nelson's statue thing high enough in the air for him to find its direction.

-It's not the reason he's here but he should probably, at some point, buy a map except he doesn't want to look like a tourist.
+It's not the reason he's here but he should probably, at some point, buy a map to get around easier except he doesn't want to look like a tourist.
 Or a douchebag.
 It's the same reason he doesn't carry a book-bag at college or an umbrella when it rains, even though those are both looks he would rock if he gave them half a chance.

 As the square comes into view, Jeff stops for a moment – a little taken aback by the sight before him and holy crap he's in London, London baby, and he's whining about his deadbeat Dad?
-Shaking his head lightly, he pulls out his phone and takes a picture of the statue and the fountains as discreetly as possible before uploading it to Twitter and finally tweeting his whereabouts with a, "Surprise: guess where I am?"
+Shaking his head lightly, he pulls out his phone and takes a picture of the statue surrounded by four bronze lions and the fountains as discreetly as possible before uploading it to Twitter and finally tweeting his whereabouts with a "Surprise, guess where I am?"

 He regrets it a minute later.

-As Jeff approaches a road crossing with the rest of the crowds, smiling at the little red man on the traffic signal, his phone vibrates in his pocket and he quickly presses view, eagerly anticipating the flood of comments and questions from his friends.
-Jeff frowns at the single reply he receives.
+As Jeff approaches a road crossing with the rest of the crowds, smiling at the little red man on the traffic signal and waiting for it to turn green, his phone vibrates in his pocket and he quickly presses view, eagerly anticipating the flood of comments and questions from his friends.
+Instead he frowns, a little disheartened by the single reply he receives.